-It is the policy of the District to evaluate capital improvement projects as follows:
+It is the policy of the Port District to evaluate capital development improvement projects as follows:

-- To distribute the Port's capital investments in a balanced manner throughout the tidelands located in all of the Member Cities. - To reflect sound land use and capital improvement planning principles, as well as the strategic development, business and operational goals set by the Board of Port Commissioners ("BPC"). - To ensure projects given priority have a direct relationship to the establishment or improvement of capital assets needed to facilitate upcoming priority developments. - To advance projects that are consistent with the Port District Act and the Port's numerous duties and state mandates:
+- To reflect sound land use and capital improvement planning principles, as well as the strategic development, business and operational goals set by the Board of Port Commissioners ("BPC"). - To implement the appropriate and necessary sequencing of capital improvement projects based upon operational and business demands. - To ensure projects given priority have a direct relationship to the establishment or improvement of capital assets needed to facilitate upcoming priority developments and pressing operational needs.